CortSmith/AWS-BlenderRendering/README.md

   - Select Create Role, to create a new role for our ec2 instance.

-  - Select the EC2 use case.
+  - Select the EC2 use case and click _Next: Permissions_ button at the bottom right of the page.

   - Now to add our permissions, search S3 and choose 'AmazonS3FullAccess'.